-Mississippi Police Open Fire on Protesting Jackson State College Students, Killing Two
+Mississippi Police Open Fire on Crowd of Jackson State College Students, Killing Two

 Eleven days after National Guard troops fired into a crowd of unarmed anti-war protesters at Kent State University in Ohio, local and state police in Mississippi opened fire on a group of students at Jackson State College in Jackson.
-In a thirty-second barrage of gunfire, police fired 150 rounds into the crowd, killing two black students and injuring dozens more.
+In a 30-second barrage of gunfire, police fired 150 rounds into the crowd, killing two Black students and injuring dozens more.

 When one glass bottle was allegedly thrown into the crowd of police shortly after midnight, officers responded by indiscriminately opening fire on the crowd of students and riddling a women’s dorm with bullets.
 Phillip Gibbs, 21, and James Green, 17, were killed.
 Officers later claimed a sniper in the women's dorm had shot at them first.
 The President's Commission on Campus Unrest later called the shootings an “unreasonable, unjustified overreaction,” but ultimately no one was charged.
 A local grand jury blamed the students, arguing that people who engage in civil disobedience must accept the risk of injury or death by law enforcement.

 In 1974, the Fifth Circuit Court of Appeals ruled that the officers had overreacted but they could not be held liable for the two deaths that resulted.
-In 1982, the United States Supreme Court refused to hear the case.
+In 1982, the U.S. Supreme Court refused to hear the case.

 The Equal Justice Initiative works to end mass incarceration, excessive punishment, and racial inequality.Learn more

 Until we confront our history of racial injustice and its legacy, we cannot overcome the racial bias that exists today.Learn more